This material (including images) is copyrighted!.

 We do know enough

-astronomy to make some good estimates for the first two terms.
-The current star
+astronomy to make some good estimates for the first three terms.

 A nice interactive to try out your values in the Drake Equation is The